11612228/OS_project1/Final_report.md

 ### Reflection on the project
 - First of all, I would like to thank Dr. Tang for extending the DDL to May 19th, so that I have enough time to finish this project independently.
 Due to some reasons, I did not find a suitable teammate, so I reluctantly chose to do it alone.
 - In this project, I finished task 1、task 2 and task 3 on my own.
 I passed 77 tests, but failed in multi-oom、syn-read and syn-write.
-- Next, I will outline the changes in the different task below.

 ### Problem
 - In multi-oom, when I print some data then it will exit correctly, but without printf, it will meet load fail and cannot exit correctly.